15 Best Ways to Learn Vocabulary in a Foreign Language

 - How to pronounce a word

-You can also choose whether to use a bilingual or monolingual dictionary.
+You can also choose between a bilingual or monolingual dictionary.
 Bilingual dictionaries are the easiest way to learn new words.
-However, monolingual dictionaries often provide more grammatical information and examples of a word in context.
-It may be helpful to use a combination of both dictionaries, or seek out a bilingual dictionary that provides thorough grammatical and contextual information.
+On the other hand, monolingual dictionaries often provide more grammatical information and examples of a word in context.
+It may be helpful to use a combination of both dictionaries, or seek out a bilingual dictionary that has more thorough grammatical and contextual information.

-One of the most effective ways to improve your ability to predict the meaning of new words is to study word parts—the roots and affixes that make up words.
+One of the most effective ways to improve your ability to predict the meaning of new words is to break down those words into digestible components.

 This process is less familiar to language learners than learning whole words and is best used after you’ve developed a substantial vocabulary of whole words.
-However, if done right, it can provide you with the capacity to guess the meaning of new words without looking them up, greatly increasing your comprehension of the language.
+If done right, it can give you the ability to guess the meaning of new words without looking them up, greatly increasing your comprehension of the language.

 Word parts include the stems that give a word its general meaning, as well as affixes that modify the grammatical form or structure of the word and provide important information about its exact meaning.

 An example of a word stem in English is -STRUCT- which means “to build.”
 It’s the root in words like “structure” and “construct.”